datastructures-js/graph/README.md

 ```

 ### .addEdge(srcKey, destKey, weight)
 Adds a weighted edge between two existings vertices.
 Default weight is 1 if not defined.
-The edge is a direction from source to destination when added in a directed graph, and a two-way connection when added in a graph.
+The single edge is a direction from source to destination in a directed graph, and a two-way connection in a graph.

 <table>
   <tr>